snowdj/en-1/_posts/2014-03-14-weibo-landscape.markdown

 - high degree nodes form many ties with each other (Borgatti and Everett, 1999; Colizza et al., 2006; Newman, 2002)

-To study the news diffusion of Weibo Users, My collaborator Linwu and I had set up a research project of Weibo Landscape aiming at archiving the historical tweets of 800 verified weibo accounts (Rich club of Sina Weibo) before March 2012.
-Both the tweets created by them and the tweets retweeted by them are collected and indexed.
-So this archive can supply you the historical opinions reflected by these most influential users.

 ![](http://weblab.com.cityu.edu.hk/blog/chengjun/files/2012/04/core-and-periphery.png)